Skip to main content

 SOME PEOPLE AREN'T ALLOWED TO VOTE.
 IS IT LEGAL?

 Some U.S. citizens, like convicted felons, aren't allowed to vote.
 If you are arrested for a felony crime and still want to exercise your right to vote, you have to seek help from a 24-hour bail bonds company.
-For general guidelines, people in the U.S. who can vote during the election are: - U.S. citizens.
-You have the right to vote, even if you are homeless, as long as you are a citizen of the United States of America. - Able to meet residency requirements.
-Most of the States require…
+Who Can Vote For general guidelines, people in the U.S. who can vote during the election are: U.S. citizens.
+You have the right to vote, even if you are homeless, as long as you are a citizen of the United States of America.
+Able to meet residency requirements.
+Most of the States…

 Read More